qdrant/landing_page/qdrant-landing/content/documentation/datasets.md

 </p>

 [Hugging Face](https://huggingface.co/) provides a platform for sharing and using ML models and datasets.
-[Qdrant](https://huggingface.co/Qdrant) is one of the organizations there.
+[Qdrant](https://huggingface.co/Qdrant) is one of the organizations there!
 We aim to provide you with datasets containing neural embeddings that you can use to practice with Qdrant and build your applications based on semantic search. **Please let us know if you'd like to see a specific dataset!**